In Class

 Supply List

-Block Carving Class: From Block to Prints (8 sessions)
+Block Carving (8 sessions)

 Instructor: Yani Sheng

 This fun and creative course will offer students an introductory experience to the world of printmaking.
 This versatile art form allows you the ability to make multiple copies of variations of an image, using many different styles and mediums.
 Students will have the opportunity to create their own images and make various prints and cards using different block printing techniques.
+(Please note a service dog may be present at some sessions.)

 Painting/Drawing Classroom, 2nd Level